Neftin/MQTT_for_safestrip/README.md

 # MQTT for safestrip #
+## Introduction ##

+This library Allows to send/receive trough MQTT C-structures contained in generated folder.
+The structures are generated from the excel file signalMap (see folder)

+## FOLDERS ##

 This repository contains the library for the MQTT communication of the project SAFESTRIP

 * **Signal_map** contains the excel file with all the signals of the MQTT communication